 Trump threatens to block opening of Gordie Howe International Bridge between Detroit and Canada

-President Trump is threatening to block the opening of the Gordie Howe International Bridge between Detroit and Canada "until the United States is fully compensated for everything we have given them," he said in a social media post on Monday.
+President Trump is threatening to block the opening of the Gordie Howe International Bridge between Detroit and Canada "until the United States is fully compensated for everything we have given them."

 In a post on Truth Social, Mr. Trump also demands that Canada "treats the United States with the Fairness and Respect that we deserve."